 (c) installation of home use solar power systems (3,955 houses in Mon EAO area)

 “Backpack Radio” project

 For Indonesians suffering from volcanic eruptions every year, a portable radio station called “Backpack Radio” was developed. （It consists of an FM transmitter with antenna, battery and solar panel.
-It starts in 10 minutes and can broadcast news and music using a dedicated smartphone app.)
+The radio station starts in 10 minutes and can broadcast news and music using a dedicated smartphone app.)

 Eight sets of equipment were provided and used effectively during the recovery of the 2006 Yogyakarta earthquake and 2017 － 2019 Mt.
-Bali Agung.
+Bali Agung eruption.

 The goal is to provide “backpack radio” to community radio stations in the mountain area from January 31 to December 25, 2017.

 A workshop for Merapi and other broadcasting staff were held in Indonesia and to raise the funds to procure the equipment, a crowdfunding campaign were held.
 We received donations that far exceeded our funding goals.